 In the kingdom of God it doesn’t matter who is bigger, or who is stronger, richer, or more powerful.
 In fact Jesus says that in the kingdom of God, the first shall be last, and the last shall be first (Matthew 20:16).
 There are thousands, maybe millions, of businesses bigger than yours.
 But what matters to Jesus is that pure, childlike excitement He saw in you just to see him, to be with him, and to see him smile at you, and tell you that he is happy with you and wants to be with you too.
 If that is you, then you are greater in Jesus’ eyes than any of the big businesses that don’t desire Him.

-What Jesus wants to see is your childlike meekness and happiness when you see Him.
-Another thing He wants to see is your eagerness to get to Him, that there is nothing you desire more than to be with Him.
-In short, He wants to see that there is nothing more you seek than His Kingdom and His righteousness.
-If this little child is genuinely you, then “all these things will be added unto you” (Matthew 6:33), and the Kingdom of God is yours.
+What Jesus wants to see is your childlike meekness; that you truly desire Him to guide you, and that you truly seek first His Kingdom and His righteousness.
+If this is genuinely you, then “all these things will be added unto you” (Matthew 6:33), and the Kingdom of God belongs to you.

 But wait, you say.
 I’m not that humble.
 I’m not that meek.
 And I don’t even seek first God’s Kingdom and righteousness all the time.
 I’m not only small, I’m imperfect and sinful.
 I’m just really, genuinely, unworthy.
 “I really suck in this life, and I’m going to suck in the next life too”.